-Category Tree Identification Number Category A c.64m 2 of Tree Belt No.1.
+Category Tree Identification Number Category A C.64m2 of Tree Belt No.1.
 Category B Tree Nos.
-1303, 1306, 1307, 1310 & 0311 plus Tree Group No.3 plus c.15m section at the northern end of Tree Group No.4 plus c.700m 2 of Tree Belt No.3, plus c.80m length at the northern end of Hedge No.1.
+1303, 1306, 1307, 1310 & 0311 plus 5No.
+Trees from Tree Group No.3, c.700m 2 of Tree Belt No.3, plus c.30m x 16 area located at the northern end of Hedge No.1.
 Category C Tree Nos.
-1301, 1302, 1305, 1312, 1313, 1314, 1315, 1316, 1318, 1323, 1338, 1339, 1340 & 1341.
+1301, 1302, 1305, 1312, 1313, 1314, 1323, 1338, 1339, 1340 & 1341.

-The young individual trees within this site area that have been planted in the last few years that need to be removed to facilitate the works could be lifted during the dormant season (Nov-Mach) and be replanted elsewhere within the park.
+The young individual trees within this site area that have been planted in the last few years that need to be removed to facilitate the proposed works could be lifted during the dormant season (Nov-Mach) and be replanted elsewhere within the park.

-Once the trees have been removed from the tree groups and woodland belts, those new outer edge trees will need to be reviewed for wind exposure and some of these may also need to be removed while others could be retained with pruning in order to create a new outer canopy edge that can tolerate exposure and will not be vulnerable to wind damage.
+Once the trees have been removed from the tree groups and woodland belts, those new outer edge trees will need to be reviewed for wind exposure and some of these may also need to be removed while others could be retained with pruning in order to create a new outer canopy edge that can tolerate wind exposure and will not be vulnerable to wind damage.

-As part of the general management of the tree belts, groups and woodland blocks, these need to be checked in order to remove/make safe large size dead/unstable growth that would pose a risk to paths and boundaries and also in some areas, they would benefit from light selective thinning to reduce densities of the groups and to allow the better quality trees space to grow and develop.
-This selective thinning would see dead, diseased and poorly structured trees being removed in favor of the trees being retained and these works would be seen as part of good woodland management practice irrespective of the development of this area.
+As part of the general management of the tree belts, groups and woodland blocks, these need to be checked in order to remove/make safe large size dead/unstable growth that would pose a risk to paths and boundaries.
+In some areas, they would benefit from light selective thinning to reduce the density of the groups to allow the better quality trees space to grow and develop and also to create space to allow for new tree planting to help to improve the diversity of tree species and to future proof the canopy cover for the future against impacts from diseases such as 'Ash Dieback' (Hymenoscyphus fraxineus).
+This selective thinning would see dead, diseased and poorly structured trees being removed in favor of the trees being retained and these works would be seen as part of good woodland management practice, irrespective of the development of this area.